fabigB/myParallella/README.md

 ## filter:
 runs 16 cores all doing the same filter operation (inverter / sobel) on a picture and storing it back in memory.

-## realTime:
+## nocPerformance:
-different projects analyzing the speed of the inter core communication and NOC.
+different projects analyzing the Performance of the NoC